Given the recent tragic shootings, historians should play a role in providing dispassionate facts regarding the history of gun rights and gun control.

 And, on the lighter side, we offer two dozen images from our archives on the history of guns in America, from Jamestown to recent times.

-When the Second Amendment was written and passed, the Founding generation had just fought a long, bitter war against the strongest professional army in the world.
+When the Second Amendment was written and passed, the founding generation had just fought a long, bitter war against the strongest professional army in the world.
 They believed passionately in the need to defend themselves against tyranny.
 And, with large wilderness areas in all thirteen states, they believed in individuals being able to arm themselves for self defense.

-But, for many of that generation, the greatest fear was a Federal government with its own national army that would become too powerful, crush the individual states, and establish a tyrannical government — as would happen with Napoleon in France a few years later.
+But, for many of that generation, the greatest fear was a federal government with its own national army that would become too powerful, crush the individual states, and establish a tyrannical government — as would happen with Napoleon in France a few years later.

-“Liberal and conservative scholars agree they were thinking about allowing the people to defend themselves against Federal tyranny,” says Jeffrey Rosen, President of the National Constitution Center.
+“Liberal and conservative scholars agree they were thinking about allowing the people to defend themselves against Federal tyranny,” says Jeffrey Rosen, president of the National Constitution Center.
 “They were scared about the Federal standing army, and thought people organizing themselves in State militias could take up arms and protect their liberties.
 They didn’t much think about whether it was an individual or a collective right.”

 Given the all-too-frequent news of mass shootings, has much changed in the last 50 years?
-Consider this passage in “America as a Gun Culture,” an essay by Richard Hofstadter published nearly fifty years ago in American Heritage:
+Consider this passage in “America as a Gun Culture,” an essay by Richard Hofstadter published nearly 50 years ago in American Heritage:

 “In 1968, after the assassinations of Robert F. Kennedy and Martin Luther King, Jr., there was an almost touching national revulsion against our own gun culture, and for once the protesting correspondence on the subject reaching senators and representatives outweighed letters stirred up by the extraordinarily efficient lobby of the National Rifle Association.
 And yet all that came out of this moment of acute concern was a feeble measure, immensely disappointing to advocates of serious gun control, restricting the mail-order sales of guns.
 It seems clear now that the strategic moment for gun controls has passed and that the United States will continue to endure an armed populace, at least until there is a major political disaster involving the use of guns.”